 Minimum Computer Requirements

-A PC with a 2 Gigahertz or higher processor, 40GB hard drive, 512 MB RAM, and Microsoft Windows 7 or 8
+A PC with a 2 Gigahertz or higher processor, 40GB hard drive, 512 MB RAM, and Microsoft Windows 10

-The most recent version of Google Chrome, Safari or Firefox.
+The most recent version of Google Chrome, Microsoft Edge, Apple Safari or Mozilla Firefox.
 No additional plug-in is required.

 It is recommended that your browser have a 128 cipher / encryption strength installed.
 The browser’s cache should be set to “Check for new version of the stored pages: Every visit to page.”